BrenPatF/brenpatf.github.io/_posts/2024-07-14-opico-4_sql_for_itemcategory_optimization.md

 The main subquery reads the paths of full length from the Tree Walk subquery, excludes any that are in the Infeasible Paths list, or that exceed the maximum price,  and calculates the rank in descending order of value and ascending order of price, with bind variables read as columns from the Binds subquery.

-## 4 SQL for Solution by Preemptive Sequence Truncation
+## 4 Solution by Preemptive Sequence Truncation
 [&uarr; Contents](#contents)<br />
 [&darr; View - RSF_SQL_V](#view---rsf_sql_v)<br />
 [&darr; Query Structure Diagram](#query-structure-diagram-1)<br />